gmdfalk/blockify/README.md

 Blockify is a linux only application that allows you to automatically mute songs and advertisements in Spotify.

 **Blockify < v2.0.0 (master branch) does not support the Spotify beta client (version 1.0.0 and higher).
-If you need support for Spotify v1.0.13 and higher, use the pre-release of Blockify, v2.0.0, which is being developed on the spotify-beta branch.
+If you need support for Spotify v1.0.13 and higher, use the pre-release of Blockify (v2.0.0 and higher) or clone the spotify-beta branch directly.
-Be aware, however, that this pre-release is in beta status, too and is not backwards compatible to Spotify < 1.0.**
+Be aware, however, that this pre-release is in beta status, too, and is not backward compatible to Spotify < 1.0.13.**

 ## Installation
 ##### Dependencies